catonetworks/terraform-cato-vsocket-azure-ha/README.md

 Terraform module which creates an Azure Socket Site in the Cato Management Application (CMA), and deploys a pair of HA virtual socket instances in Azure.

 ## NOTE
+- This module will look up the Cato Site Location information based on the Location of Azure specified.
+If you would like to override this behavior, please leverage the below for help finding the correct values.
 - For help with finding exact sytax to match site location for city, state_name, country_name and timezone, please refer to the [cato_siteLocation data source](https://registry.terraform.io/providers/catonetworks/cato/latest/docs/data-sources/siteLocation).
 - For help with finding a license id to assign, please refer to the [cato_licensingInfo data source](https://registry.terraform.io/providers/catonetworks/cato/latest/docs/data-sources/licensingInfo).
+- For Translated Ranges, "Enable Static Range Translation" must be enabled for more information please refer to [Configuring System Settings for the Account](https://support.catonetworks.com/hc/en-us/articles/4413280536849-Configuring-System-Settings-for-the-Account)

 ## Usage